-Investment Objectives: The Portfolio seeks capital appreciation with less volatility than the equity markets as a whole.
+Investment Objectives: The Portfolio seeks to provide income and capital appreciation with less volatility than the fixed income and equity markets as a whole.

 Fees and Expenses of the Portfolio: This table describes the annual operating expenses that you may indirectly pay if you invest in the Portfolio through your retirement plan or if you allocate your insurance contract premiums or payments to the Portfolio.
 However, each insurance contract and separate account involves fees and expenses that are not described in this Prospectus.
 If the fees and expenses of your insurance contract or separate account were included in this table, your overall expenses would be higher.
 You should review the insurance contract prospectus for a complete description of fees and expenses.
 In the table below, Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.